keboola/developers-docs/cli/commands/dbt/generate/env/index.md

 The command must be run in a directory with a dbt project (i.e. containing `dbt_project.yml`) or its subdirectory.

-The command outputs commands to create environment variables from selected existing Snowflake workspace.
+The command outputs commands to create environment variables from a selected existing Snowflake workspace.

-See [introduction to dbt support](/cli/dbt/) for more information.
+See the [introduction to dbt support](/cli/dbt/) for more information.

 ## Options